CodyG-2021/18-NoSQL-Workout-Tracker/README.md

 A simple fitness app that allows you to track resistance or cardio and keep track of it on a stats page that will show the combined activities for the day.

 The data is saved by utilizing mongoose as a database.
+Name of the workout, the type of workout, how many sets, reps, and time it took to complete the workout is tracked.
+Depending on the type distance is also another way to track a bike ride for example.

 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)